 The new cabin is plush and trimmed in Nappa leather with extensive use of wood veneers and metallic surrounds.
 The dash and centre console are familiar BMW, albeit with a smattering of smarter-looking switchgear to indicate the car’s status.

 While you're really holding onto to one controller, it's essentially two keys, one of which features a 2.2in screen that also displays information about the car.
-On top of that, this key also lets you start the in-car to start ventilating, an essential feature for the hot, dry weather here in Singapore.
+On top of that, this key also lets you start the in-car to start ventilating, an essential feature for the hot, dry weather here.
 Schedule this accordingly and you won't be stepping into an oven.

 Charging the remote every day is advised but if you do forget to juice it up, the secondary key still functions to unlock the car.
 You can probably leave without the display information but if you need to, just plug it into the USB charging ports within the car.